kanchihari/interior-design/README.md

 * I tested that this page work on different browser like Chrome and firefox.
 * I confirmed that this page is fully responsive on all types of standard screen sizes using dev-tools device toolbar.
-* I confirmed that all naviagation,header,about-us,catalog,signup and contact us are readable and easy to understand.
+* I confirmed that all navigation,header,about-us,catalog,signup and contact us are readable and easy to understand.
-* I confirmed that the form works required entries in all input filed and vaildated the email field and submit button.
+* I confirmed that the form works required entries in all input field and vaildated the email field and submit button.

 ## Bugs :

 #### solved all the bugs

-* When i deployed my project to githud pages the image tags are not working and the videos link is broken(due to css path given are absolute)
+* When i deployed my project to GitHud pages the image tags are not working and the videos link is broken (due to css path given are absolute)
 * I have added the alt attribute to the video path which is not accepted and the images have an absolute path.
 * I have remove the alt attribute from video file path and added the relative path by giving ./ to the pervious image path.